 Apple’s iTunes is bloated, but what could a slimmed down, simplified version look like?
 Andrew Ambrosino shares his concept.

 Once you accept the premise that a life is only worthwhile if it is truly notable and great, then you basically accept the fact that most of the human population sucks and is worthless.
 Interesting read from author Mark Manson on what it means to be ‘average’. — In Defense of Being Average

 Pretty pictures!
 I’ve been using Instagram for a few years now, and never thought to share here on my blog that I was using the service.
 I was a little apprehensive when , but ever since the 2012 acquisition the app has largely remained unchanged, with any alterations only positive.
 Yes, ads are coming, but… Continue reading Instagram

 Jeff Garlin has a new podcast, and if you are a fan of HBO’s Curb Your Enthusiasm then you’ll definitely enjoy the first episode.
-His host is Larry David.
+His guest is Larry David.